Clarke Differentials and the Envelope Theorem in Dynamic Programming: Main Result

 \end{thm}

 In fact, Mordukhovich--Sagara's result is applied to a {\bf stochastic reduced form model}.
 In such models, $\bar{V}$ is not necessarily measurable unless we do not introduce some strong assumptions.\footnote{See, for example, chapter 9 of Stokey and Lucas \cite{SL}.} Therefore, the boundedness of $w$ on the entire space $X^2$ is necessary for their result.
 However, in deterministic models, such assumptions are too strong.
 In fact, the boundedness assumption of $w$ excludes the typical $u$ of the RCK model.
 Therefore, we relax such assumptions.

+Recall the definition of the regularity.
+A locally Lipschitz real-valued function $f$ is said to be regular at $x$ iff $f'(x;v)=f^{\circ}(x;v)$ for all $v\in X$.
 The following is our main result.